imanghafoori1/laravel-anypass/README.md

 ```
 simply changes based on the config variable in the auth.php and .env file

-to  avoid accidental security vulnaribilties 3 things should match :
+to  avoid accidental security vulnaribilties 3 conditions should match before you can login with any password :

 in your .env file :
 ```